Fallback Calculation Chains

 return cached

-# Conservative default: base fare rounded to nearest cent
+# Conservative default: base fare rounded to the nearest cent.

 fare = self.base_fare.quantize(Decimal("0.01"), rounding=ROUND_HALF_UP)